Book: How To Become A Highly Paid Corporate Programmer

 This book is divided into four sections, each deals with a specific purpose.
-The target audience of this book are from the freshers to the veterans in the top of their career hierarchy.
-The best part is that, every chapter has a summary at the end.
+The target audience of this book is from the freshers to the veterans at the top of their career hierarchy.
+The best part is that every chapter has a summary at the end.
 If you are too busy to read a book, you could just flip through the “Bottom Line” summary at the end of each chapter.

 This section is for the programmers with few years of experience like me.
 Many programmers I knew gets frustrated with their work after few years and they begin to slog.
-Harkin tells us, how to avoid that pitfall and if we are already in to it, how to get out of that.
-Lots of practical advises on tackling a tough and high visibility projects, boosting your performance, handling stress, tips and tricks to master complex applications and business processes etc. He suggests us to keep changing the projects, spotting and utilizing the opportunities and how to stay at the top of our game.
-I enjoyed these chapters more, as I could relate to these text !
+Harkin tells us, how to avoid that pitfall and if we are already into it, how to get out of that.
+Lots of practical advice on tackling a tough and high visibility projects, boosting your performance, handling stress, tips and tricks to master complex applications and business processes etc. He suggests us to keep changing the projects, spotting and utilizing the opportunities and how to stay at the top of our game.
+I enjoyed these chapters more, as I could relate to these texts!

 Also, he stresses that a private office and a silent workplace is a must for efficient programming.
 I completely disagree.
 I cannot work in silence.
-Over the years in many different projects, I have observed that I perform efficiently in a most noisiest place with a lot of distractions from people around me.
-When I am alone, I do, may be quarter of my work.
+Over the years in many different projects, I have observed that I perform efficiently in the noisiest place with a lot of distractions from people around me.
+When I am alone, I do, a quarter of my work.
 He should have put a disclaimer that it applies to him and may apply to others as well.
 Not as a mandatory one.

-Even though this book targets four different categories of programmers, I would suggest everyone to read every chapter.
-Since I feel that’s a logical career path for achieving programmers, unless you already planned your career path.
-This book has made a lasting impression on me and forced me to make some decisions in my life, which I would not have taken other wise.
-I am planning to blog on the mobile development arena.
-Thanks a lot Paul H. Harkins for writing this book for us.Please buy the book from your local bookstore.
+Even though this book targets four different categories of programmers, I would suggest everyone read every chapter.
+Since I feel that’s a logical career path for achieving programmers unless you already planned your career path.
+This book has made a lasting impression on me and forced me to make some decisions in my life, which I would not have taken otherwise.
+I am planning to blog about the mobile development arena.
+Thanks a lot, Paul H. Harkins for writing this book for us.Please buy the book from your local bookstore.